-Akineton (biperiden) is an anticholinergic agent used as an adjunct treatment for all forms of Parkinson’s disease (PD) to treat side effects such as involuntary movements caused by other medicines.
+Akineton (biperiden) is an oral anticholinergic agent used as an add-on therapy for all forms of Parkinson’s disease to treat side effects, such as involuntary movements, caused by other Parkinson’s medicines.

 How Akineton works

 Parkinson’s disease is thought to result from an imbalance between dopamine and acetylcholine, two neurotransmitters, or substances produced in response to nerve signals that act as chemical messengers.

 This imbalance probably results from reduced dopamine levels caused by the loss of dopamine-producing motor neurons, which may increase acetylcholine levels.

 Acetylcholine is found in the junctions between muscle cells and nerve cells as well as other sites of the central nervous system that carry signals between cells.
 Higher levels of this neurotransmitter are thought to cause uncontrolled, involuntary movements, known as dyskinesia, observed in Parkinson’s patients under long-term dopamine therapy.